 There are an estimated 28.9 billion UK coins in circulation!

 Coin values are quite difficult to establish so you will have to do some research to get current values of your British coin collection.
-It is a good idea to catalog your coin collection which you can do with a Coin Collector's PC Software Application or using Microsoft Excel.
+It is a good idea to catalogue your coin collection which you can do with a Coin Collector’s PC Software Application or using Microsoft Excel.
 To get the coin values, there are coin books you can buy with private dealers price list.
 It is always better to have more than one source for price reference so buy more than 1 book and check the coin auction prices on sites like eBay and Amazon UK.

 You can start collecting rare coins with only a few pounds or if you are lucky, find rare coins worth keeping in your pocket change or kids piggy bank coin jar just by knowing what to look for.

-Ebay UK is great online resource for buying coins but do your research before you start spending money, watch a few auctions for coins that interest you so that you get to see the current market rates.
+eBay UK is a great online resource for buying coins but do your research before you start spending money, watch a few auctions for coins that interest you so that you get to see the current market rates.
 Always check the full description details of the sales listings and review the Seller feedback score.
-Anything described as "rare" where they are offering hundreds for sale over many listings is clearly not so rare!
+Anything described as “rare” where they are offering hundreds for sale over many listings is clearly not so rare!

-Coin price guides on our Ebay sales listing pages for particular coins give you an idea what prices we have seen them selling for.
+Coin price guides on our eBay sales listing pages for particular coins give you an idea of what prices we have seen them selling for.
 These prices are there only as a guide because we do not take any responsibility for your financial gains or losses for coin purchases.
 Take your time to learn the UK Coin Collecting market, it is rewarding and fun!

 When starting your collection it is important to be organised to keep your coins safe and in the best condition possible.
-There are cheap coin storage options including Coin Albums, Coin Capsules and Plastic Coin Wallets that you can use to store and document your coins.
+There are cheap coin storage options including Coin Albums, Coin Capsules, and Plastic Coin Wallets that you can use to store and document your coins.
 They will tarnish over time if exposed to air so try to keep rare coins in airtight containers.
-If you bought any in original packaging, keep them out of direct sunlight.
+If you bought any in the original packaging, keep them out of direct sunlight.

 Coin grading is a means to determine the market value of a rare coin based on how well the coin has been preserved since it was struck at the mint.
 It may not have been perfect when originally struck, the coin metal itself may not have been well preserved, and most importantly, it may show signs of wear and tear suffered since it was minted by being in currency circulation.
-If you want mint coins then buy directly from The Royal Mint upon issue or look for sales listings that state "uncirculated condition".
+If you want mint coins then buy directly from The Royal Mint upon the issue or look for sales listings that state “uncirculated condition”.